-Schools need to ensure that School Counsellors, Welfare Officers and Medical Managers are clear about the scope and nature of their role and that they receive adequate support and supervision, particularly if they are providing one to one counselling sessions to individual pupils.
-Expectations of record keeping should be the same as those set out above for the school nurse.
-A school Counsellor, Welfare Officer or Medical Manager who has any cause for concern about the pupil's safety or welfare must report this in accordance with the school Safeguarding Procedures.
-Schools need to ensure that systems are in place for the school Welfare Officer / Medical Manager to liaise closely with the GDST Consultant Nurse and the Pastoral Deputy Head about any issue that is outside their areas of expertise.
+Schools need to ensure that Learning Mentors, school counsellors and Youth Workers are clear about the scope and nature of their role and that they receive adequate support and supervision, particularly if they are providing one to one counselling sessions to individual pupils.
+Expectations of recording should be the same as those set out above for the HWBM/nurse.
+If they have any cause for concern about the pupil's safety or welfare they must report this in accordance with the school Safeguarding Procedures.
+Schools need to ensure that systems are in place for the Learning Mentor, school counsellor or Youth Worker to liaise closely with the HWBM/nurse about any issue that is outside their areas of experience.